-Faculty and research Faculty members in the Sustainable Management programme are dedicated to helping you develop by supporting your strengths - and by providing an advanced level of research-based education.
-Uppsala University has a long tradition of quality research in the fields of management and sustainability, and our Department of Business Studies is part of a national network that attracts researchers from academic institutions across Sweden to pursue their doctoral degrees.
+Faculty and research Faculty members in the programme in Sustainable Management are dedicated to help you develop by supporting your strengths and by providing you with an advanced level of research-based education.
+Uppsala University has a long tradition of high-quality research in the fields of management and sustainability, and our Department of Business Studies is part of a national network that attracts researchers from academic institutions across Sweden to pursue their doctoral degrees.

-With a Master's degree in Sustainable Management, you will be prepared to launch a successful career in the private or public sector, and in a local or international context.
-You may choose to help ensure a firm's accountability by leading strategy development, or work as an analyst of the social and environmental effects of business.
+With a Master's degree in Sustainable Management, you will be well prepared for a successful career in both the private and public sector, in local and international context.
+You may choose to help ensure a company's accountability by leading strategy development, or work as an analyst of the social and environmental effects of business.

-The Alumni network, consisting of previous students from the programme, is a supportive group that facilitates connections around the globe.
-Previous students work with sustainability issues in private organisations (such as Adidas and IKEA), in non-profit organisations (Alberta Ecotrust Foundation, Atmosfair), consultancy (SAP in South Africa) and in support agencies (chamber of commerce in India), to name a few of the places where graduates currently work.
-Read interviews from some of our alumni.
+The Alumni Network, consisting of previous students from the programme, is a supportive group that facilitates connections around the globe.
+Previous students work with sustainability issues in private organisations (such as Adidas and IKEA), non-profit organisations (such as Alberta Ecotrust Foundation and Atmosfair), consultancy company (such as PwC and SAP), and in support agencies (such as Chamber of Commerce), to name a few.

 Please note that this information applies to the international admissions round only.

-A GMAT test score is not mandatory, however if you choose to upload one you need to follow these instructions.
-You submit a copy of your GMAT test results at universityadmissions.se and the test centre should also send the test results directly to Uppsala University.
-If you apply for more than one programme at Uppsala University you only need to submit your test results once.
-The deadline for receipt of supporting documentation is 3 February.
-Please note that it might take up to a couple of weeks for your Official Score Report to be available to us.
-We only look at the GMAT total score.
-The test results must not be older than five years on the last day for application.
+A GMAT test result is not mandatory.
+If you choose to submit it, you need to submit a copy of your GMAT test result at www.universityadmissions.se.
+Additionally, you also need to send a digital copy of the Official Score Report directly to Uppsala University.
+If you apply for more than one programme at Uppsala University, only one Report is needed.
+It may take up to a couple of weeks for the Report to reach us.
+The last day to send in supporting documents is also the deadline for us to receive the Reports.
+Please plan ahead and send your Report in time.
+We will only look at your GMAT total score.
+The test result must not be older than five years on the last day of application.

 Applicants who do not hold a Bachelor's degree, but are registered for the last semester of a programme leading to such a degree, shall submit an official document from your current university stating a date of expected graduation and courses remaining before the application deadline of the Master's programme.